straightchlorine/refactored-internet-protocol-translation/README.md

 Another function is calculating IP addresses of different subnets created in a given network and displaying mentioned earlier parameters for them as well.

+The program itself will be completely altered - both the structure and the way it works.